 Who Invented Contact Lens?
 A Brief History of Contacts

-The following timeline depicts the important landmarks in the development of contact lenses (Wikipedia)
+The following timeline depicts the important landmarks in the development of contact lenses

-- 1508: Leonardo da Vinci through his book Codex of the eye, Manual described a method of altering power of cornea by either submerging the head in water or placing a water-filled glass over the eye
+- 1508: Leonardo da Vinci through his book Codex of the eye, Manual described a method of altering the power of the cornea by either submerging the head in water or placing a water-filled glass over the eye

 - 1801: Thomas Young made a pair of basic contacts based on Descartes’ model